 Dublin kayak tour

 If you want to end your day with something completely different, why not hop on a kayak and see the city from a unique perspective?
 Meet the River Liffey first-hand and learn about the history of this city from a guide who will accompany you.
 The rides close shop pretty late, so there is no reason to rush things.
-Just chill and enjoy something that will definitely be a memorable experience.
+Just chill and enjoy something that is without a doubt at the top of the list of cool things to do in Dublin.

 Where to stay in Dublin?